Magic-Abracadabra/Reward-Dissolving-and-Teleportation-Mechanism/README.md

 This algorithm can be used to tune your hyperparameters.

 The *Teleportation Mechanism* is an *algorithm-extension*, which can be applied to many optimization algorithms.
-By leveraging the monotone bounded convergence theorem, we can let this plugin help the optimization algorithm to converge to global optima with probability 1 under certain conditions.
+By leveraging the monotone bounded convergence theorem, we can let this plugin help an optimization algorithm to converge to global optima with probability 1 under certain conditions.

 友情提示